ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 ## Executable File

 Working with executable files depends on [how the dictionary is stored in memory](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md).
 If the dictionary is stored using `cache` and `complex_key_cache`, ClickHouse requests the necessary keys by sending a request to the executable file’s STDIN.
-Otherwise, ClickHouse starts executable file and treats its output as dictionary data.
+Otherwise, ClickHouse starts the executable file and treats its output as dictionary data.

 Example of settings: